Email

 2019 - present

-Participates in the 1st cycle, 2nd cycle (M:CC, M:IERSI and M:BBC) and 3rd cycle MAPi.
+Participates in the 1st cycle (L:BIOINF L:IACD ), 2nd cycle (M:CC, M:IERSI and M:BBC) and 3rd cycle MAPi.

 Senior Researcher - INESC-TEC